 Minor and moderate neck injuries can include whiplash, or damage to the cartilage, muscles or tendons between the head and back.
 These usually heal relatively quickly, but symptoms can sometimes last for up to a year.

 Because the neck is a part of the spine, fractures can sometimes have life-changing consequences – in severe cases, fractured vertebrae can lead to paralysis.
 If you, a close friend or family member has experienced this, then you may be able to make a serious injury claim.

-No matter what type of accident you were involved in, we may be able to help you make a compensation claim if:
+No matter what type of accident you were involved in, a solicitor may be able to help you make a compensation claim if:

-You can read more about some of the common types of accidents we can help you with below, or you can speak to an advisor on 0800 234 6438 for free advice and to find out whether you could make a claim.
+You can read more about some of the common types of accidents an injury solicitor can help you with below, or you can speak to a trained legal adviser on 0800 234 6438 for free advice and to find out whether you could make a claim.